Issues and Positions

 Each month I work with hundreds of residents to help resolve problems that affect their lives.
 Some are simple and easy fixes, such as getting Public Works to go back and plow a street that was missed.
 Others are complex and involve years of painstaking work, such as restoring peace to a block reeling from a problem property.
 Compared to some of the citywide issues we are dealing with, these may not seem like big issues, but I know that they are big issues in the lives of those they affect, and collectively add up across our ward.
 That’s why I take pride in providing a high-level of constituent service and directly advocating for our residents.

 This extends into my accessibility and responsiveness.
 Since being elected, I have hosted hundreds of weekly open office hours at local coffee shops, where residents can stop by unscheduled to discuss whatever they’d like (temporarily paused due to the pandemic).
 I love attending block-level gatherings, and am happy to join you and your neighbors if you’re ready to schedule a time.
 Our office responds to virtually all emails.
 And I send detailed newsletter updates in my own words.
-This might not sound revolutionary, but it takes real dedication, and it makes a difference.
+This might not sound revolutionary, but it takes real dedication, and it makes a real difference.

 Public safety is a core role of any city, and everyone deserves to feels safe, both in community and when interacting with law enforcement.
-The past year though has proved that the status quo approach is not producing good enough results on either of those fronts.
-That’s why transformational change is needed.

 Overall this is a big topic, which is why I’ve written an extensive blog post on my position and work, which you can read here.